Blog - Commercial

 What is coworking?

-Coworking is a membership-based concept where multiple freelancers, independent professionals and organisations share a communal workspace.
-More than just a room full of strangers, coworking is about joining a community of like-minded professionals whose unique skillsets can be shared, and may even complement, other members.
+Coworking is a membership-based concept where multiple freelancers, independent professionals and organisations share a communal working space.
+More than just a room full of strangers, coworking is about joining a community of like-minded professionals whose unique skill sets can be shared, and may even complement, other members.

-Before these hubs existed, individuals would often base themselves in their home or local coffee shop.
+Before these hubs existed, freelancers, small businesses and other business owners would often base themselves in their home, local coffee shop or small private offices.
 Today, coworking spaces provide people with more opportunities to network with other professionals, generate new ideas and grow their business through referrals – all under one roof.

 But it’s not just independent workers or start-ups who are using these spaces.
 Larger organisations are also seeing the benefits of coworking, using the concept to provide a flexible and productive working environment for remote or work from home employees.